1. Revision History

 ; orone operand is a pointer to an object type and the other is a pointer to a qualified or unqualified version of

-is defined and has a strictly positive value, one operand is a pointer to a function type and the other is a pointer to a qualified or unqualified version of
+, one operand is a pointer to a function type and the other is a pointer to a qualified or unqualified version of

-void - if and only if
+void - if pointer to

-is defined and has a strictly positive value, one operand is a pointer to
+_Any_func , one operand is a pointer to

-__STDC_IMPLICIT_ANY_FUNC_PTR_TO_VOID_PTR__ and the other is a pointer to a qualified or unqualified version of
+void and the other is a pointer to a qualified or unqualified version of

 _Any_func ; or

-void - one operand is a pointer to a function type and the other is a pointer to a qualified or unqualified version of
+void - one operand is a pointer to a function type and the other is a pointer to

 .